Last Updated on by

 There has always existed an NIH syndrome among organizations, that has made them refuse solutions created by other companies.
 However, when it comes to web-scraping it is better to take the help of people who are already in the domain and have streamlined the process to tackle the nuances of acquiring clean web data from websites at scale.

 The web-scraping landscape has come a long way since its initial days of copying text from webpages.
-Today there exist solutions that would scrape data from multiple web-pages and ensure a continuous data-stream for your company’s needs.
+Today there exist solutions that would crawl data from multiple web-pages and ensure a continuous data-stream for your company’s needs.
 Data is being offered in the form of DaaS (Data as a service), where you can ask for the data points you require and get them delivered in the delivery-method you require.

 In such a scenario, you would not need to worry about aspects like infrastructure, maintenance or changes required if the website you need data from undergoes cosmetic changes.
 You would only be paying for the amount of data you consume, and nothing else.

 One of the pioneers in the web-scraping ecosystem, PromptCloud offers a highly customized DaaS solution with multiple additional services.
 We also run JobsPikr, which is a service that can provide you with a continuous job feed using filters such as location, keywords, job positions, industry, and more.